AY2425S2-CS2103T-F13-3/tp/docs/UserGuide.md

   * If multiple matches are found, a list of all matching names will be displayed
       * You can then enter the **full name** of the applicant you want to schedule
 * You will have to provide a **positive [integer](#glossary)** to select a candidate by index.
-* Scheduling an interview with an applicant or candidate will automatically change their tag to an Interviewee.
+* Scheduling an interview with an applicant or candidate will automatically change their tag to an `Interviewee`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 You will not be allowed to schedule interviews with candidates that are already offered/rejected.
 Please change their tags if you wish to schedule a second interview.